 As you head out in your van, you’ll have many opportunities to explore wild and beautiful places.
 Whether you’re already an avid outdoors person or are interested in exploring more outdoors, understanding these essential LNT principles is a must.
 The purpose of LNT is to provide guidelines that help us make responsible choices when we engage in outdoor activities.

 When people don’t respect the land by leaving trash and toilet paper behind, for example, the public agencies that manage the land often end up implementing tighter restrictions and user fees to help compensate for damage.
-The LNT principles that I am going to cover will help preserve the land while also making sure they’re open and available for others to enjoy responsibly.
+The LNT principles that I cover in this post will help preserve the land while also making sure it remains open and available for all of us to enjoy responsibly.

 1. Plan Ahead and Prepare